There are many ways to generate sales for your e-commerce store.

 You’ll then be taken to this page.

-Here you need to name the Ad Group and add some promotional text, if need be (more on this later).
+Here you need to name the Ad Group and add some promotional text if need be (more on this later).

 Strategies to maximize revenue when using Shopping Ads.

-3x return, like Office Depot did.
+Even if you don’t implement these strategies, you could still generate a 3x return, like Office Depot did.

 But, if you feel as though your click-through rate and conversion results have plateaued, these tips might be worth considering.